2023 Best Electrical Engineering Schools in the Southwest Region

 Top 10 Best Electrical Engineering Schools

 Our 2023 rankings named Rice University the best school in the Southwest Region for electrical engineering students.
-Located in the large city of Houston, Rice is a private not-for-profit school with a moderately-sized student population.
+Located in the large city of Houston, Rice is a private not-for-profit college with a moderately-sized student population.

 Full Electrical Engineering at Rice University Report